-States and municipalities across the country have spent billions of dollars to create an infrastructure to deliver safe drinking water to the public.
-Part of this money goes toward keeping reservoir water clean and non-toxic.
-Some forms of algae can create a challenge to water systems by producing toxins that can have unpleasant, and even serious, health effects.
-Other types of algae are benign and actually improve water quality.
+The impact of algae on clean drinking water is complex.
+Some forms of algae create challenges for water systems used by humans and animals by producing toxins that can have unpleasant, and even serious, health effects.
+Other types of algae are benign, and actually improve water quality.

 Algae can have a positive, neutral, or negative impacts on drinking water: it all depends on the type.

 Green, Red or Brown Algae and Red Tides

 A type of phytoplankton called dinoflagellates—which are single-celled protists—can form large and harmful concentrations that damage water and can produce substantial quantities of toxins.
 A bloom of these organisms is called a red tide, and often occurs in warm waters, such as those in the Gulf of Mexico and the Gulf of Maine.